TheStaticMage/firebot-mage-platform-lib/README.md

 - **[User Guide](doc/user-guide.md)** - How to use platform-aware features in your Firebot setup
 - **[Integration Developer Guide](doc/integration-guide.md)** - For developers creating platform integrations
 - **[API Reference](doc/api.md)** - Complete IPC protocol and interface documentation
+- **[Reusable Utilities Guide](INTEGRATION_GUIDE.md)** - Using `@thestaticmage/mage-platform-lib-client` in your integrations

 ## For Integration Developers

+If you're developing a platform integration that uses this library:

+- See the **[Reusable Utilities Guide](INTEGRATION_GUIDE.md)** for how to use the script loader and reflector factory utilities provided by the client library
-If you're developing a platform integration that uses this library, see the [Integration Developer Guide](doc/integration-guide.md) for details on implementing the required IPC handlers and operation contracts.
+- See the **[Integration Developer Guide](doc/integration-guide.md)** for details on implementing the required IPC handlers and operation contracts

 ## Contributions